Last updated: 24 May 2020

 - object to our continued processing of your personal data

-You can exercise these rights at any time by sending an email to firstname.lastname@example.org we will respond to your request within a reasonable period after the request is made.
+You can exercise these rights at any time by sending an email to firstname.lastname@example.org and we will respond to your request within a reasonable period after the request is made.

 We do not typically charge a fee for reasonable requests for access to your personal information.
 However, we may charge a reasonable fee, which will be notified to you before we move forward with the request, for time and cost if an extended amount of time is required to collate and prepare material for you.